psychoSherlock/whatsAuto/README.md

 If you've worked with selenium before, you know what I am talking about.
 Therefore it's stupid using that here.

 ### What about Pywhatkit?
-It would be really stupid 🤦🏻‍♂️ .Because pywhatkit opens new tabs everytime we want to message someone.
+Well pywhatkit is a really great module and it's very usefull on every occasions.
+But the thing is it opens new tab each time we iterate through list of users and messages.
+So it's possible that WhatsApp may ban your account for opening WhatsApp web in multiple tabs on same device.
+It also warns sometimes for doing so.
+I made this code to overcome that.

 ### Why this code?
-😁 The problem arrived from a discord channel when someone asked help to accomplish this task.
+😁 The problem arrived from a discord server when someone asked help to accomplish this task.
 Even though it's not needed for me, I started thinking about this.
 I really like to test my skills and let them on the edge.
 So I made this tool for everyone whose looking for similar one.

 And if you've reached here, then it would be great if you follow me on twitter [@psycho_sherlock](https://www.twitter.com/psycho_sherlock) ☺️ coz I am really low on followers.